-During 1992 and 1993, cash provided by operating activities exceeded cash used in investing activities as shown on page 11.
+During 1993, cash provided by operating activities exceeded cash used in investing activities as shown on page 19.
 The Company used this excess cash flow to reduce total debt outstanding.
-This situation reversed in 1994 as the Company increased its spending on new store construction and customer accounts receivable increased.
+The Company incurred additional indebtedness in both 1994 and 1995 as the Company increased its spending on new store construction and its investment in customer accounts receivable.

-The Company's operating working capital (net working capital less short-term investments plus notes payable and the current portion of long-term debt) has fluctuated as shown below:
+The Company believes that operating working capital (net working capital less short-term investments plus notes payable and the current portion of long-term debt) is a more appropriate measure of the Company's on-going working capital requirements than net working capital because it eliminates the effect of changes in the levels of short-term investments and borrowings.
+These levels can vary each year depending on financing activities.
+The Company's operating working capital has fluctuated as shown below:

-Fiscal year 1994 1993 1992 Operating working capital (in thousands) \$843,924 \$745,040 \$765,893 Percentage change from prior year 13.3% (2.7%) 1.0% Net sales/average operating working capital 4.6 4.8 4.5 ======== ======= ========
+Fiscal Year 1995 1994 1993

+Operating working capital (in thousands) \$1,068,923 \$843,924 \$745,040

+Percentage change from prior year 26.7% 13.3% (2.7%)

+Net sales/average operating

+working capital 3.9 4.6 4.8